Infinera (INFN) Q1 2017 Results - Earnings Call Transcript

 Patrick Newton - Stifel, Nicolaus & Company, Inc.

 ...new products kind of slipping slightly, you commented on aggressive pricing.
-You talked about some merger headwinds and then you mentioned a challenged environment multiple times in your prepared remarks.
-So, I'm curious if your second half expectations have been somewhat tempered relative to a quarter ago when you spoke to an expectation of stronger growth, or should we think about more pent-up demand and an even better second half from where you were sitting a quarter ago?
+You talked about some merger headwinds, and then you mentioned a challenged environment multiple times in your prepared remarks.
+So I'm curious if your second half expectations have been somewhat tempered relative to a quarter ago, when you spoke to an expectation of stronger growth, or should we think about more pent-up demand and an even better second half from where you were sitting a quarter ago?

 Thomas J. Fallon - Infinera Corp.

 My second half view has not gotten more negative than it was the last time we talked.
 I'm – continue to be optimistic about the second half.
 A lot of the optimism is based upon the real demand we're seeing for the CX2, the real demand we're seeing for the XT-3300, and I hope people caught the importance of the commentary on winning with XT-500.
-That's nice wins for us, but we brought the XT-500 at about a year ago, and it's taking about a year for us to get the architectural buyoff from customers to go with the XT-500, and we're seeing really good success in Q1 with that.
+That's nice wins for us, but we brought the XT-500 out about a year ago, and it's taking about a year for us to get the architectural buyoff from customers to go with the XT-500, and we're seeing really good success in Q1 with that.
 I am expecting that that architectural sale has now been accomplished, so that we bring out the XT-3300.
-We're able to ramp that up and put it into real applications versus convince people about the architectural direction.
+We're able to ramp that up and put it into real applications, versus convince people about the architectural direction.

 As we've mentioned that we've been behind a little bit in subsea, I'm a (25:41) very high expectations of recovering in that with our XTS-3300.
 So I'm still optimistic, very optimistic on the second half.
-The challenge is that the headwinds that we face that are more specific to us.
-The integration of these acquisitions, we have been – 40% of our revenue quite frankly has gone through in acquisition.
+The challenge is, the headwinds that we face that are more specific to us.
+The integration of these acquisitions, we have been – 40% of our revenue, quite frankly, has gone through an acquisition.
 We're getting through a lot of those, but the two biggest ones are still ahead of us.
 I think that we've paid the fiddler completely for those, like I said in the last comment, I don't think it can go lower from a revenue perspective, but nothing's done until it's done.

 Once the acquisitions are done, there's always a process of the companies integrating before they start rebuilding.
-So that's a headwind that's ours specifically, I do think that the telcom (26:31) pressure is not ours specifically, and it's real, and these guys are really trying to squeeze assets, and it's not just the guys that are being acquired.
-I do think that that runs a course, that it has to stop because bandwidth – everybody agrees, bandwidth in their networks continues to grow.
+So that's a headwind that's ours specifically, I do think that the telcom pressure is not ours specifically, and it's real; these guys are really trying to squeeze assets, and it's not just the guys that are being acquired.
+I do think that that runs a course, that it has to stop, because bandwidth – everybody agrees, bandwidth in their networks continues to grow.

 In some of the markets, the pricing pressure continues to be real.
 Last year, ASPs in our industry went down – industry saved about 29% per 100-gig port, that's fairly unparalleled except when you do a technology transition.
 And last year was not a technology transition-led event.
 I do see distinct pricing pressure still, but I don't think it's as bad as last year.
-A part of it is the wholesale space both in North America and in Europe are under brutal attack between each other.
+A part of it is the wholesale space, both in North America and in Europe, are under brutal attack between each other.

 The cost of capacity of a wave (27:21) in Europe has absolutely cascaded, that brings incremental pressure on CapEx.
 The good news is, I believe, particularly with ICE4, we bring a solution that has more CapEx efficiency than anybody else.
-So I think that's transitory, I think the second half, I'm optimistic about, I'm focused quite frankly right now in just getting these products out, and the demand is real for them.
+So I think that's transitory, I think the second half, I'm optimistic about, I'm focused quite frankly right now, on just getting these products out; the demand is real for them.

 Patrick Newton - Stifel, Nicolaus & Company, Inc.